Here’s a Whistler Insider secret: March and April.

 That’s right, while all the lowlanders at sea level are thinking about those first flowers of spring us mountain folk are usually getting bombarded with big glorious snowstorms dumping meters of fresh pow… and then the sun comes out.

 March is traditionally one of the snowiest months of the ski season and no one can attest to that better than 2012 Whistler Sabbatical Project Winner “Lucky” Luke Dillon.
 In March 2012, Luke and his buddy Tim flew over from London, England for a one-month all-in Whistler winter experience.
-He landed March 15 and had to learn how to ski powder almost overnight — March 2012 saw over 4 metres of snowfall.
+He landed March 15 and had to learn how to ski powder almost overnight — that year saw over 4 metres of snowfall.

 “It was perfect really,” Luke says.
 “Two weeks of getting anything from 3 or 4 inches to a foot overnight, then two weeks of blue skies and warm days— we saw the best Whistler had to offer.
 This year we’re coming back for the exact same dates.”